taustation-fan/taustation-fan.github.io/README.md

-Common trade goods are mostly an annoyance, but some players hypothesize that they might serve as the raw material for crafting items, when that feature will be implemented in future.
+Common trade goods are mostly an annoyance, but some players hypothesize that they might serve as the raw material for crafting items, when that feature will be implemented in the future.

 You can sell rare trade goods for significant credits at the NPC vendors, or use them as a means to transfer money to other players without paying